jpooksy/NBA_Data_Modeling/README.md

 ```
 pip install nba_api
 ```
 - Run the python scripts (nba_scripts) in your terminal or editor of choice.
 I'm using VSCode.
-  - These scripts will ingest data from various NBA API endpoints and return them as CSVs.
-Once executed, you should have the following .csv files downloaded within     nba_scripts:
+These scripts will ingest data from various NBA API endpoints and return them as CSVs.
+Once executed, you should have the following .csv files downloaded within your "nba_scripts" folder:
   - **common_player_info.csv**: Info on each player from the 2022 NBA season.
   - **games.csv**: Stats from each game played during the 2022 NBA season.
   - **player_game_logs.csv**: Detailed stats per player per game from the 2022 NBA season.